-Once the participant rolls over the Defined Benefit payout to an IRA, some of the exceptions above are no longer applicable.
-For instance, the age 55 or court-ordered decree exceptions do not apply.
-However, additional exceptions are applicable.
-These exceptions are related to higher education, a first-home purchase, and unemployment.
+Once a participant rolls over the Defined Benefit payout to an IRA, some exceptions no longer apply—for example, the age 55 and court-ordered decree exceptions.
+However, other IRA-specific exceptions may still allow penalty-free withdrawals related to higher education, a first-time home purchase, or unemployment.

 Rather than rolling over a Defined Benefit distribution to a Traditional IRA, the participant may transfer the payout to a Roth IRA.